anotheruiguy/node-workshop/node-npm.md

 }
 ```

+### Learn more about npm

+npm is an amazingly complex utility when it comes to package management.
+See this [npm cheatsheet](http://blog.nodejitsu.com/npm-cheatsheet/) for more in-depth information.

+### Learn more about package.json

+The `package.json` has many features.
+To learn more about how this all works [package.json An interactive guide](http://package.json.nodejitsu.com/#) is an amazing tool to learn from.

 ## Maintaining dependencies

 Unlike other package managers, npm installs these libraries directly into the root of your project.
 Without extra steps, these libraries will easily get committed to your version control.